The Great Passage (TV series): Media

+Manga

+A manga adaptation illustrated by Haruko Kumota was serialized in Kodansha's Itan magazine from October 7, 2016, to October 7, 2017.

 Anime

 The series was produced by Fuji TV, Aniplex, Kyoraku Industrial Holdings, Kansai Telecasting Corporation, Kobunsha, Dentsu, and Zexcs.
-It premiered in the Noitamina programming block on Fuji TV on October 14, 2016, and finished airing on December 23, 2016 with a total of 11 episodes.
+It premiered in the Noitamina programming block on Fuji TV on October 14, 2016, and finished airing on December 23, 2016, with a total of 11 episodes.
 The opening theme was "Shiokaze" (潮風, Shiokaze) by Taiiku Okazaki, and the ending theme was "I&I" by Leola.
 Amazon simulcasted the series on their Amazon Video service.
-The series will be released across two home video release volumes which are scheduled for release on January 25, 2017 and March 22, 2017, respectively; the first volume contains episodes 1 to 7, and the second volume contains episode 8 to 11.
+The series was released on two home video volumes on January and March 22, 2017, respectively; the first volume contains episodes 1 to 7, and the second volume contains episode 8 to 11.

 Episode list

+Drama

+On October 31, 2023, a live-action television drama adaptation was announced.
+The drama was directed by Manabu Asou and Renpei Tsukamoto, with scripts written by Naomi Hiruta and music composed by Face 2 fake.
+Ten episodes were aired on NHK's NHK BS and NHK BS Premium 4K channels from February 18 to April 21, 2024.